 Natalie Forcier began working as a research consultant in pre-independence South Sudan in 2009, at which point the majority of research projects were conducted by international consultants.
 Ms. Forcier noticed the need for a locally based and locally staffed company rooted in the communities it worked in.
 Shortly thereafter, South Sudanese researchers were recruited as part of an intense training and on-the-job professional system with great success.
 In 2013, we accomplished the first ever nationally representative survey in South Sudan using smartphone technology, which set the standard for our data collection moving forward.
 Leveraging our experience in fragile environments in Africa, we expanded into Sudan in 2013 to provide the same kind of localized research capacities.
-We now maintain full-time offices and representative staff in Juba, Amman, Cairo, Nairobi, Kinshasa, Kampala, Maputo, and Washington D.C.
-In the past eight years, Forcier has grown to a staff of more than 100 individuals, dedicated to offering high-quality research in the most logistically challenging environments.
+We now maintain full-time offices and representative staff in Juba, Kinshasa, and Maputo, as well as a global team of research specialists.
+In the past thirteen years, Forcier has grown to a staff of more than 35 individuals, dedicated to offering high-quality research in the most logistically challenging environments.
 Forcier's world-wide staff has accomplished more than 700 research projects to date across 39 countries worldwide, with plans to reach even more.
 Our investments in innovative technologies, and most importantly in people, allow for unparalleled access and research in the hardest to reach places.

 Forcier's proven approach is founded on the interplay between capacity building of our staff, and adherence to stringent quality assurance procedures.
 Our full-time national research staff do not operate on a project basis, but rather learn and and grow from each experience in the field, as permanent members of our country teams.
 Our researchers are trained to implement a variety of on-site, real time quality checks, while our in-country project management staff employ a second level of near real-time checks utilizing our remote data analysis capabilities.